Separation or divorce and your pension

 If your former spouse dies before you retire and before receiving their share of your pension, we will pay their share to their estate or beneficiary.
 Your former spouse can only name a beneficiary if they are a limited member.

-If your former spouse was entitled to a share of your pension and did not become a limited member before their death, their estate has 30 days from our written notice in which to apply to become a limited member.
+If your former spouse was entitled to a share of your pension and did not become a limited member before their death, their personal representative has 30 days from the date of our written notice to apply to become a limited member.